skip to content

 What New University of Minnesota Extension Research Reveals About Business Owners' Plans for the Future Transition of Their Firms

-By Michael Darger (University of Minnesota Extension), Ashley Petel*, Cameron Macht (DEED), Joshua Hebeisen*, Caleb Reed*, Joseph Dragotta*
+by Michael Darger (University of Minnesota Extension), Ashley Petel*, Cameron Macht (DEED), Joshua Hebeisen*, Caleb Reed*, Joseph Dragotta*

 * students at the University of Minnesota